chussong/virasoro/README.md

 ## Mathematica

-To call this function from Mathematica, load the library Virasoro.m like in the provided vwstp\_test.nb and call VRun, like one of the following:
+To call this function from Mathematica, load the package Virasoro.m by calling Needs["Virasoro`"] and call VRun, like one of the following:
 results = VRun[30, 1, 3, 0, 1000];
 results = VRun[runfile.txt];
-This will fill results with a Mathematica vector of vectors containing parameters used (in odd entries) and coefficients (in even entries).
-This can then be plotted with VPlot[results, 1, 1, 0.99]; for explanations of the parameters to VPlot, call ?VPlot.
+If VWSTP was built and installed correctly, this will fill "results" with a Mathematica vector of vectors containing parameters used (in odd entries) and coefficients (in even entries).
+This can then be plotted with VPlot[results]; for explanations of the many options for VPlot, call ?VPlot.

+You can also read in the results of runs invoked from the command line using VRead["filename"], which will give the same output as if they were invoked with VRun.
+If you do runs within Mathematica and want to keep the results, call VWrite[results, "filename"] to save them as filename.
+Other useful functions in Virasoro.m are VPlotCoeffs, VConvByOrder, and VConvByTL; once you've run Needs["Virasoro`"], descriptions of these functions are all available from ?FunctionName.

+If you would like to automatically load Virasoro when Mathematica starts, add a line containing Needs["Virasoro`"] to ~/.Mathematica/Kernel/init.m.
+Warning: running this takes a few seconds, so you probably don't want to do it.
+To stop the automatic loading, simply delete the line from init.m.